Introduction

 6. What’s the difference between being a sole trader and a limited company in tax terms?

 As a sole trader, you’re taxed via income tax and NICs on all profits.
 Limited companies pay corporation tax, and directors can receive a mix of salary and dividends—offering more control over how income is taxed.
-One of the key pillars of small business tax advice in 2025 is reviewing your structure regularly to stay tax-efficient.
+One of the key pillars of small business tax advice is reviewing your structure regularly to stay tax-efficient.

 7. How should I prepare for Making Tax Digital (MTD) requirements?